 - Sony WF-SP700N: These kidney bean-shaped true wireless earbuds are one of few that provide noise cancellation.
 While these earbuds support the coveted LDAC codec, it’s really only impressive when using the 660kbps or 990kbps modes.

-- Sony WH-CH700N: This lower-tier over-ear, noise canceling headphone model is great for frequent travels as the headphones are lightweight and rotate for easy storage.
+- Sony WH-CH710N: This lower-tier over-ear, noise canceling headphone model is great for frequent travels as the headphones are lightweight and rotate for easy storage.
 For a more affordable option, you may want to get the Sony WH-CH700N.